hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 A=i*P*(1+i)**n/((1+i)**n-1)
 print "A=",A
 ```
-### 4. Modules and functions
+## 4. Modules and functions

 There are diverse modules on the Internet,like math, geopy, numpy, scipy and so on.
 Differnt modules contains different functions relating to modules' features.

-##### 1. Import a module and choose a function to use
+### Import a module and choose a function to use

-`import` means import a module from the Internet. eg: `import numpy` to import a module called numpy. ("import" is always written on the top to indicate readers what kind of module and functions you will use.)
+`import` means import a module from the Internet. eg: `import numpy` to import a module called numpy.
+(Generally, "import" is always written on the top to indicate readers what kind of module and functions you will use.)

 `.` means we choose one of the functions in a specific module. eg: